 Limited Companies: What Can Bailiffs Take?

-It is worth understanding that a limited company is a legal entity in its own right, so any debts that belong to the company will not belong to you the director.
+It is worth understanding that a limited company is a legal entity in its own right, so any limited company debts will not belong to you the director.
 So in reality, the only assets that can be ‘seized’ or taken are company assets and not personal assets, even if you are a one man limited company.
 So, even if you are a one man limited company working from home your personal assets cannot be taken, despite what may be indicated on any ‘seizure notice’ including those from HMRC.
 The only exception to this rule would be if you had signed personal guarantees in which case your personal assets may be vulnerable.

 Also be aware that the ‘Tools of the trade’ rule does not apply to a limited company, so there are no ‘exemptions’ as such as there are with a sole trader.